 Articles of Incorporation

-The following Amended and Restated Articles of Incorporation, duly adopted pursuant to the authority and provisions of the Wisconsin Nonstock Corporation Law, Chapter 181 of the Wisconsin Statutes, supersede and take the place of the heretofore existing Articles of Incorporation, and all amendments thereto, of The Ecological Society of America, Incorporated.
+These Amended and Restated Articles of Incorporation of The Ecological Society of America, Incorporated are adopted pursuant to the authority and provisions of Chapter 181 of the Wisconsin Statutes, and supersede and take the place of the existing Articles of Incorporation, and all amendments hereto, of The Ecological Society of America, Incorporated.

 The name of the Corporation is THE ECOLOGICAL SOCIETY OF AMERICA, INCORPORATED, hereinafter referred to as the “Society”.